Henry1601/cstc/README.md

 Only the HTTP request message editor in the *Repeater* has an additional tab called *CSTC*.
 Here, the recipe currently defined in *Outgoing* is applied to the request, making it visible how the request is sent to the server **if** the CSTC is activated for the *Repeater*.

+### I have an HTTP request or response that already contains variables defined using the `${name}` syntax.
+How do I resolve them using CSTC?

+You can use the *Concatenate* operation for this.
+The predefined variable `$input` allows you to access the input of the recipe and output it, with variables being resolved along the way.
+This works in exactly the same way with text that has already been manipulated in CSTC.
+Simply save it in a variable and use this in *Concatenate* instead.

 ### How to Add Custom Operations to the CSTC?

 If you're missing an operation in the CSTC, we encourage you to give it a shot at implementing it yourself!